Sander-Brilman/php-website-template/readme.md

 - **$theme_color:** A css color notation of the website theme color

-- **$default_search_title:** The default title that will show up in search results if there is no title set for that page.
+- **$default_seo_title:** The default title that will show up in search results if there is no title set for that page.
-- **$default_website_description:** The default website description that will show up in search results if there is no description set for that page.
+- **$default_seo_description:** The default website description that will show up in search results if there is no description set for that page.

 - **$locate** set this value to a value of `language_TERRITORY` format. (*nl_NL* or *en_US* for example, [see the complete list](https://www.science.co.il/language/Locale-codes.php))

+- **$logo_path** The path to the logo of the website.
+This logo is used by default for the SEO metatags image

 **DataBase variables**

-If you want to use a database you can fill in these variables.
+If you want to use a database you can fill in these variables inside `local_config.php`.
 ```php
     $host       = '';
     $db_name    = '';